In our weekly series, we offer a little inspiration to kick off your week.

 The fact that we can always discover new things about ourselves gives us the chance to fall in love again and again and again.

 As with any relationship, without attention and open, honest communication, it will suffer.
-That’s why it’s so important that we dedicate time to self-discovery (or as the Barnes & Noble book aisle in Glendale, CA likes to call it “Living Your Best Life”).
+That’s why it’s so important that we dedicate time to self-discovery (or as the Barnes & Noble book aisle likes to call it: “Living Your Best Life”).

 Here are a few ways you can dive a bit deeper into self-discovery: